carlosparaciari/LeastSquarePackage/README.md

 The features of the package are:
  1. Methods to compute the centroid of sets of 3D points.
  2. Two different algorithms to compute the rotation.
- 3. The algorithms are implemented using strategy pattern, so you can add more and choose the one you like at runtime.
+ 3. The algorithms are implemented using the strategy pattern, so you can add more and choose the one you like at runtime.
  4. Unit tests with Catch (run ```make test``` to run the tests)
  5. Use CMake to build the package (also possible to use SuperBuild option to download dependencies).
  6. Doxygen creates the documentation.
  7. Use Eigen 3.3.2 and Boost 1.63.0.
- 8. Command-line application which reads from two files (sets of points) and return the rotation and translation.
+ 8. Command-line application which reads from two files (sets of points) and returns the rotation and translation.

 Tested On